Last Revised: January 12, 2020

 We may revise this Policy at any time.
-And when we do, we will notify you that revisions have been made by, for example, updating the revision date provided above or, if circumstances warrant it, contact you directly.
-Please review this Policy each time you access or use our Services, so you can stay informed about our current privacy practices.
+And when we do, we will notify you that revisions have been made by, for example, updating the revision date provided above or, if circumstances warrant, by contacting you directly via email or traditional mail.

 We collect personal information in a variety of ways during our interactions with you.
 For example, we may collect personal information when you create an account or use our Services alone or in conjunction with products and services provided by us, our

 The type of personal information we collect depends on the particulars of your interaction with us, your choices, and applicable law.
 But the following are examples of personal information we may collect and when we may collect it.

 to us.
-You may voluntarily provide this information to us electronically when you use our applications, websites, products, or services.
+You may voluntarily provide this information to us electronically when you use our applications, websites, products, or other Services.
 Or you may also provide this information to us manually, such as when you provide us with a physical

 authentication information), your use of the Services or products associated with the Services, or any other information associated with your account.
 And we may collect information obtained about you from a third-party service (e.g., Facebook,

 you used our Services, the actions you performed or requested through the use of our Services, the type of device used to access our Services, your location (which may be provided by the device you are accessing our Services from), and your IP